 Air pollution in the city centre will be lower during the event due to the absence of polluting motor vehicles.
 This will promote health and wellbeing as well as improving the ambience in the city centre for shoppers.

 To run this event we need your help.
 The city council charges £850 for a temporary traffic restriction order and £1,471.10 for traffic management making a total of £2,321.10.
 We have asked the council in previous years to waive this fee when we’ve run Pedal on Parliament but they will not.
 We’ve also asked them to run their own car-free day regularly.
 Although they organise In Town Without My Car Day once a year, cyclists are not allowed to cycle on the car-free streets and all the diesel generators at their event make it unclear whether there are any air quality benefits.
-We think car-free days should encourage cyclists, not discourage them.
+We think car-free days should encourage cycling, not discourage it.

 Please help us by donating to our JustGiving page – Reclaim the Streets.
 If 500 people donate £5 then we’d have more than enough.